n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/sql-agent.md

 ### Prefix Prompt

 Enter a message you'd like to send to the agent before the **Prompt** text.
-This initial message can provide more context and guidance to the agent about what it can and can't do, how to format .
+This initial message can provide more context and guidance to the agent about what it can and can't do, and how to format the response.

 n8n fills this field with an example.